UmAir227/Muhammad-Umair/README.md

 - 🔭 I’m working on Projects of [Brain Strok prediction](https://github.com/UmAir227/BrainStrokePrediction/blob/main/project%20%20on%20Brain%20Stroke.ipynb)

-- 💬 Ask me about **I am a Data Science and Analytics Specialist with expertise in Excel, Power BI, Python, and SQL.
-With a background in computer science and experience as an accountant, cashier, and data analyst, I have successfully completed projects like Brain Stroke Prediction and school datasets.
-I aim to deliver impactful data-driven solutions.**
+- 💬 Hi, I’m Muhammad Umair Azeem! 🚀 With a strong foundation in Data Science, Analytics, and Web Development, I specialize in transforming complex data into actionable insights.
+My expertise spans across tools and technologies like Excel, SQL, Power BI, Python, and HTML/CSS, making me proficient in data analysis, modeling, and visualization..**

 - 📫 How to reach me **https://www.linkedin.com/in/m-umair-azeem-458a7723a/**